IceReaper/OpenKrush/README.md

-This repository contains the KKnD remake project on the [OpenRA](https://github.com/OpenRA/OpenRA) engine.
+This repository contains the OpenKrush project on the [OpenRA](https://github.com/OpenRA/OpenRA) engine.

 These scripts and support files wrap and automatically manage a copy of the OpenRA game engine and common files during development, and generates Windows installers, macOS .app bundles, and Linux [AppImages](https://appimage.org/) for distribution.